buildweek-foodiefun/backend/README.md

 # Overview
-This repository holds all back-end files and resources for the pintereach application.
-This repository was made during Lambda School's build week where students from different cohorts joined together to create a functioning application in a week.
-This project consists of 2 UI engineers, 2 Front End engineers, 1 Back End, and a team lead.
+This repository holds all backend files for the FoodieFun application.
+You can find it deployed [here](https://foodiefun-api.herokuapp.com/api/).

 ## API URL